Worried Chinese shoppers scrimp, dimming the appeal of a Singles’ Day shopping extravaganza

 That includes people like Shi Gengchen, whose billiard hall business in Beijing’s trendy Chaoyang district has slowed.

-“The current economic situation is lousy and it has affected my business, there are fewer customers than before,” said Shi, adding that his sales are just 40% of what they were before the pandemic.
+Shi said the economy was in a bad condition and had affected his business.
+“There are fewer customers than before,” he said, adding that his sales are just 40% of what they were before the pandemic.

 “I don’t spend a lot,” he said.
 “Of course, everyone has a desire to spend, but you have to have the money to spend.”